jackjt8/ChunkyGuide/docs/helpwanted/helpwanted.md

 java -jar ChunkyLauncher.jar -render scene
 ```

 In my limited testing of a scene that takes approximately 17 minutes I found that a tile-width of 16 seemed to provide a 3.5% boost to rendering speed over default.
 While this is a minimal improvement it would add up over time.
 A value of 256 or greater resulted in a significant reduction in rendering performance.
+This behaviour has been confirmed by deltakeks#4740 on discord.

 When providing results please let me know the CPU model, Chunky version, resolution, and SPP target in addtional to providing data regarding tile-width values tested and the time in seconds.
 Just.. send me a spreadsheet or something.